-How we entwine Geography with our Hempland school values
+How Geography links with our school values

-|Children will understand how and why places are changing through growing their knowledge of other cultures and environments.
-They will gain a respect for the world and it’s future, whilst also learning to work collaboratively to make and predict changes, both locally and globally and realise what impact they can have.
+||Children will gain a respect for the world and its future, whilst also learning to work collaboratively to consider changes, both locally and globally and realise what impact they can have.

-|Children take part in hands on, exploratory lessons.
-They will participate in fieldwork both on and off site and have the experience of learning through our Forest School.
+||Children will take part in hands-on, exploratory lessons.
+They will participate in fieldwork both on and off site and have the experience of learning in our Forest School.

 ||Our geography teaching will fuel curiosity and inspire children to go out into the world and make a positive difference.
 Children will perceive the world as an exciting, interesting and ever changing place waiting to be further studied and explored.

 ||Children are encouraged to question and take an exploratory approach to their geography learning.
 Through investigative sessions and enquiry, children will make mistakes and re-evaluate their learning, building resilience.

 - Children will have an enthusiasm for geography, both locally and further afield.